PickNikRobotics/beta_moveit_website/services/custom-development.md

                 </div>
                 <div class="col-12 col-lg-6">
                     <p>
                         Multiple channels of communication and regular updates allow for collaboration that quickly catches when requirements or priorities need to be updated.
-We push code for review multiple times per week, allowing an iterative development cycle that can quickly catch when requirements need to be refined for our clients.
                     </p>
                 </div>
             </div>